 In many cases the procurement lifetimes of electronic components are significantly shorter than the manufacturing and support lives of sustainment-dominated systems, therefore, a component's replacement (introduced at a design refresh) may also go obsolete before the end of the system's support life.
-This means that additional constraints associated with the synthesised replacement of a component need to be created.
+This means that additional constraints associated with the synthesized replacement of a component need to be created.

-This step does three things: creates a replacement for the predecessor component that went obsolete; determines the replacement's obsolescence date; and if the replacement's obsolescence event is before the end of support date of the system, synthesises additional constraints.
+This step does three things: creates a replacement for the predecessor component that went obsolete; determines the replacement's obsolescence date; and if the replacement's obsolescence event is before the end of support date of the system, synthesizes additional constraints.

 In order to determine whether the replacement component will go obsolete within the analysis period, the obsolescence date of the replacement component must be estimated.
-The three pieces of information needed to calculate the replacement component's obsolescence date are the procurement lifetime (Sandborn et al., 2010), the lifecycle code of the replacement component, and the obsolescence date of the predecessor component.
+The three pieces of information needed to calculate the replacement component's obsolescence date are the procurement lifetime (Sandborn, Prabhakar and Ahmad, 2010), the lifecycle code of the replacement component, and the obsolescence date of the predecessor component.
 For simplicity, assume that the procurement lifetime, the length of time the component can be procured from its original manufacturer, of the replacement component is the same as the predecessor component.
 Next, the lifecycle code of the replacement component is selected.
 Depending on the application (i.e., risk tolerance for the adoption of new components) different component maturities could be targeted.
 A component's maturity is defined by where it is on its lifecycle curve at a specific point in time (Electronic Industries Alliance, 1997).
 The lifecycle curve is divided into regions that reflect the rate of a component's maturity that correspond to the following lifecycle codes: 1 = emerging, 2 = growth, 3 = maturity, 4 = decline, 5 = phase out, 6 = obsolete.
 Sustainment-dominated systems are usually extremely risk adverse and may only select components that have lifecycle codes of 2 or 3 (whereas a high-volume commercial application might choose components with lifecycle codes of 1 because their success depends on being state-of-the-art).
 With the procurement lifetime and lifecycle code selected, the obsolescence date for the replacement component can be calculated.
-The following equation is used to calculate the obsolescence date of the replacement component, where
+The following equation is used to calculate the obsolescence date of the replacement component, where:

-$$D_o = D{pc} + L \left\lfloor \frac{I_o - I_R}{I_o - I_I} \right\rfloor$$ (7)
+$$D_o = D{pc} + L \left[ \frac{I_o - I_R}{I_o - I_I} \right] \tag{7}$$

-D_o date of obsolescence
+$D_o$ = Date of obsolescence

-D{pc} date of obsolescence for the predecessor component
+$D{pc}$ = Date of obsolescence for the predecessor component

-- I_o lifecycle code indicating component is obsolete ($I_o = 6$) - I_I lifecycle code indicating component is in the emerging lifecycle phase ($I_I = 1$)
+$I_o$ = Lifecycle code indicating component is obsolete ( $I_o$ = 6)

+$I_I$ = Lifecycle code indicating component is in the emerging lifecycle phase ( $I_I$ = 1)

-- I_R lifecycle code of synthesised replacement component - L procurement lifetime (the amount of time the component is available for procurement from its original manufacturer).
+$I_R$ = Lifecycle code of synthesized replacement component

+L = Procurement lifetime (the amount of time the component is available for procurement from its original manufacturer)

-Once an obsolescence date for the synthesised replacement component has been determined, if it is earlier than the system's end of support date, then the type of constraint will determine how the calculated obsolescence date is used.
+Once an obsolescence date for the synthesized replacement component has been determined, if it is earlier than the system's end of support date, then the type of constraint will determine how the calculated obsolescence date is used.